-Lead is harmful to human health and has a bigger impact on children than adults.
+Lead is harmful to human health and has a bigger impact on children than on adults.

 While lead is a naturally occurring element, it can be toxic.
 Lead can be found in the air, water, soil, and in a wide variety of products, including pipes and plumbing fixtures, water faucets, paint, ceramics, batteries, gasoline, make-up and cosmetics, and ammunition.